Base class for polyhedra: Miscellaneous methods

 • subdivision_frac – number.
 Gives the proportion how far the new vertices are pulled out of the polytope.
 Default is \(\frac{1}{3}\) and the value should be smaller than \(\frac{1}{2}\).
 The subdivision is computed on the polar polyhedron.

-A Polyhedron object, subdivided as described above.
+OUTPUT: a Polyhedron object, subdivided as described above

 EXAMPLES: